Our Board Members

 TRCC Board Members

-Committed to helping develop and implement a new model of healthcare delivery that considers all the various social, physical and mental needs of individuals, Ms. Petee’s work in the social determinants has been widely recognized across the nation.
-She has served on myriad local, regional and national boards and committees, and is currently a board member of the Alliance to End Hunger, an affiliate of Bread for the World; a member of the Government Relations Officers Network for the American Hospital Association; and serves on the Legislative Policy Panel for the Michigan Health and Hospital Association.
-Follow Barbara on Twitter: @BarbaraPetee
+Committed to helping develop and implement a new model of healthcare delivery that considers all the physical, mental health and social needs of individuals, Ms. Petee’s work in the social determinants has been widely recognized across the nation.
+She has served on numerous national boards and committees throughout her career and is currently a board member of the Alliance to End Hunger; The Nature Conservancy, Ohio; and WGTE Public Media.

 Randy Oostra, DM, FACHE, is the current Chair of The Root Cause Board of Trustees and is the President and Chief Executive Officer of ProMedica, a not-for-profit mission-based, integrated health and well-being organization headquartered in Toledo, Ohio.
 The $7 billion organization serves communities in 27 states.
 Mr. Oostra is regarded as one of the nation’s top leaders in health care, and believes community and service go hand-in-hand.
 Under his leadership, ProMedica has received numerous national recognitions and accolades.
 The organization is widely known as a national leader in addressing the social determinants of health and healthy aging, and is consistently recognized by national associations and accrediting agencies for superior clinical quality, safety and patient experience.